ska-telescope/ska-oso-pht-ui/docs/src/UserIntroduction.rst

 Additional Notes
 ================

-- You need to be logged in to access the landing page and its features.
+- You need to be logged in to access the landing page and its features  :numref:`Figure %s <landpage>`.

+.. _landpage:

 .. figure:: /images/landingPage.png
    :width: 90%
    :align: center
    :alt: screen in light & dark mode

+   Landing page.

 Additionally, :numref:`Figure %s <figure2>` provides three funtions which are navigation, status and validation of each page as outlined below.